 - We will publicly and internally highlight relevant resources.

 - We will look for opportunities to platform people of colour within our organisation.

-- We will appoint an Inclusivity Team to monitor progress and create an evaluation programme.
+- We will appoint an Inclusivity Team to monitor progress, create opportunities and create an evaluation programme.

 - We will regularly review progress in all areas, at least 4 times a year.